What to See:

 Just south of Sarasota lies Venice, which has 14 miles of beaches.
 Venice is a Florida Main Street City, featuring a historic downtown full of shops, restaurants and entertainment.
 Your Venice vacation rental is in proximity to Caspersen Beach, a favorite spot for shelling and searching for shark teeth fossils.
 You can also visit Venice Beach, South Jetty and the beachfront Maxine Barritt Park.
 Don't forget to stop by the Venice Fishing Pier, and cast a line or watch a stunning beach sunset.
 Venice is also well-known for shopping and historical sightseeing.

-When it's time to eat, you can select from hundreds of restaurants in Sarasota and Venice, from big chains to locally owned dives.
+When it's time to eat, you can select from hundreds of restaurants in Siesta Key and Venice, from big chains to locally owned dives.
 And of course seafood is always on the menu.
 Top-rated restaurants include Sofrito Mama's, Big Water Fish Market and Owen's Fish Camp.

-iTrip Sarasota and Venice vacation rentals promise guests the best amenities and top-notch service.
-Whether you’re planning your Sarasota vacation with your spouse or large group of friends and family, iTrip has the perfect rental for you.
+iTrip Vacations Beaches of Sarasota's vacation rentals promise guests the best amenities and top-notch service.
+Whether planning a south Sarasota vacation with your spouse or large group of friends and family, iTrip has the perfect rental for you.

-Begin planning your next trip, and choose one of iTrip’s many amazing Sarasota vacation rentals today!
+Begin planning your next trip, and choose one of iTrip’s many amazing south Sarasota vacation rentals today!

-Are you a vacation rental homeowner in Sarasota or Venice?
+Are you a vacation rental homeowner in Siesta Key or Venice?
 Learn about our world-class property management services.

 What to See:

 iTrip Vacations Boca Raton manages rentals in Boca Raton, Deerfield Beach, Lighthouse Point, Pompano Beach and surrounding areas.
 Our southeast Florida vacation rentals provide access to action-packed attractions and world-class dining and shopping in one of the top resort destinations in Florida.